No. 16 Southern Cal ends 7-game skid against Colorado, 61-58

 Neither team led by more than seven points as the Trojans shot just 37% from the field.
 Colorado made 31% of its shots.

-USC coach Andy Enfield was booed lustily as he was introduced in what has become an increasingly tense rivalry.
-It dates to 2018, when Boyle said after beating Arizona that he ''absolutely'' took extra satisfaction in beating a school that was involved in an FBI corruption probe.
+Enfield was booed lustily as he was introduced in what has become an increasingly tense rivalry.
+It dates to 2018, when Boyle said after beating Arizona that he “absolutely” took extra satisfaction in beating a school that was involved in an FBI corruption probe.

 A week later, Enfield, whose school was also a subject of the probe, took a timeout with 21 seconds left up 12 against the Buffaloes.
 Boyle said he would never forget what Enfield did.
 Neither have Colorado fans, who gave some of their largest cheers when Enfield picked up a technical foul early in the second half.